Anna-Cichecka/MasterMind_MaratonJava/README.md

-It is first project in my portfolio.
+It is a first project in my portfolio.